opensds-bk/demos/README.md

   - Environment Information
   - How to run
   - Other Notes
-3. In Each demo folder you can add all the needed scripts, videos, etc...
+3. Demo video
+4. Demo presentation
+5. All the needed scripts and other files.
+6. The demo folder can be self sufficient